 Image credit: Unsplash – St James’ Cathedral in Jerusalem

-Shoulder seasons - from April to May and September to mid-October is generally the very best time to visit Israel.
+Shoulder seasons – from April to May and September to mid-October is generally the very best time to visit Israel.
 June, July and August are hot, hotter and the hottest months of the year.
 Temperatures in Jerusalem, Tel Aviv or Haifa can reach 37°C with high humidity levels.
-Mercury levels in Eilat, The Negev Desert and the Sea of Galilee regularly break 40.
+Mercury levels in Eilat, the Negev and the Sea of Galilee regularly break 40.
 There is far less humidity however.

 Expect the occasional light rains in October and November.
 For the brave ones, December, January and February are the coldest and wettest months of the year – so be sure to pack a warm jacket.
 Winter offers some perks like major attractions with fewer tourists, more affordable prices, and Christmas atmosphere in Jerusalem, Bethlehem and Nazareth.

-Spring is an excellent time to visit Jerusalem, Israel's capital, as it sees mild comfortable weather.
-Early autumn thins the tourist crowds - replace the sun's rays with a host of fun festivals in October (especially during the Jewish holiday of Sukkot - The Feast of Tabernacles) .
+Spring is an excellent time to visit Jerusalem, Israel’s capital, as it sees mild comfortable weather.
+Early autumn thins the tourist crowds – replacing the sun’s rays with a host of fun festivals in October (especially during the Jewish holiday of Sukkot – The Feast of Tabernacles) .
 Expect crowds of sightseers and tourists in Tel Aviv and Jerusalem during the peak summer months.
 You might have to wait in line at popular restaurants but an abundance of street food certainly makes up for it.